 • Are you showing up on the right social media platforms?

-Use social media marketing tools like RecurPost or native platform insights to pull basic numbers.
+Use RecurPost or native platform insights to pull basic numbers.
 Tools like Sprout Social or Google Analytics can help you spot trends in website traffic, customer inquiries, and performance metrics.

 Step 2: Set Real Goals

-Pick 1–3 goals that fit your business stage.
-For example:
+Select 1–3 goals that fit your business stage:

 • Build trust → track social media success through engagement